mindkin/hourfleet/docs/integrations.md

 layout: default
 title: Integrations
 ---
-## Integrations
+## Supported Integrations
-Hourfleet depends on one mandatory third-party integration ([Stripe](http://stripe.com)), and supports a number of optional third-party integrations.
+Hourfleet depends on one mandatory third-party integration ([Stripe](http://stripe.com)), and supports a number of optional online services.
 In all cases, configuring this integration requires you to
 1. Sign in to your account with the integraton provider
 1. Create Restricted API keys - one Publishable and the other Secret
 1. Send those API keys to `admin@mindkin.co.nz` and then delete any reference to these keys from your computer.
-Remember to check your email's Sent Items too.
+Remember to check your email's 'Sent Items' too.

 ### Stripe
 You will need a Stripe account to operate an Hourfleet Tenancy.
 If you don't alread have a Stripe account you'll need to [register](https://dashboard.stripe.com/register).
 If you need to do this, we recommend you take some time [to learn about Stripe](https://stripe.com/customers).